Shahid Masood: Early life and education

+Journalistic and media career

 ARY news executive and PTV Chairman (2001–08)

 Masood became affiliated with the media in 2001.
 He initially served as the senior Executive Director of ARY Digital Network, where he served as the chief of ARY One World (now known as ARY News), and hosted the show Views on News.

 In 2005, Masood received a scholarship with CNN.
 He also carried out coverage of the three wars in Afghanistan, Iraq and Lebanon.
 In 2007, Masood joined Geo TV as its Group Executive Director where he hosted the TV show Meray Mutabaq.

 In June 2008, Masood was appointed as the Chairman of Pakistan Television Corporation (PTV) with the additional charge of Managing Director at PTV on a two-year contract.
 However, in November 2008 he resigned from his position as chairman and managing director of PTV.
-Following the resignation, he was appointed as special assistant to the then-Prime Minister of Pakistan Yousaf Raza Gillani with the status of a minister.
+Following the resignation, he was appointed as special assistant to the then-Prime Minister of Pakistan Yusuf Raza Gillani with the status of a minister.

 According to Daily Times, Masood was asked to resign from PTV by the then-President of Pakistan Asif Ali Zardari.
 According to Dawn, this came following mounting tensions between Masood and the then-Minister of Information Sherry Rehman when the former refused to take back deputy managing director PTV Shahid Nadeem and cancelled his reinstatement orders.
 Masood also suspended PTV director administration and personnel, and issued him a show-cause notice for complying with the prime minister's orders and allowing Nadeem to rejoin the organization as deputy MD.
 Ministry of Information was also dissatisfied by the audit of PTV under Masood's chairmanship and his decision to increase salaries of PTV staff at the time of a financial crunch.
 Masood was reportedly drawing a monthly salary of Rs.
 850,000 and was appointed without a consultation with Minister of Information.
 Masood was supposed to pay six months' salary to PTV in case of resigning as per contract terms, which however was waived by the then-prime minister.